peterkwkwan/Programming_Theory/HTML.md

 1. Dynamic pages

 - generated dynamically on the server, with help of server-side language (e.g. Node.js) and templating engine
-- old methdology that was widely used 10+ years ago
+- old methodology that was widely used 10+ years ago

   **Advantages**: